MobMonRob/ganja.js/README.md

 Ganja.js is a Geometric Algebra code generator for javascript.
 It generates Clifford algebras and sub-algebras of any signature and implements operator overloading and algebraic constants.

+This fork experimentally adds functionality to generate Java code.

 cite as [![DOI](https://zenodo.org/badge/98999731.svg)](https://zenodo.org/badge/latestdoi/98999731)